Hits: 103

 She had decided, as the rain looked to be only threatening, and not as it usually did endlessly pour at this time of year, she’d walk.
 She enjoyed the blustery autumn, to her it was the build up to Christmas, she’d enjoyed such magical Christmases when she was a girl, and the memory was enough to rekindle the feelings, childhood magic never dies, just as childhood horror, but she’d had no horror as a girl.

 She put on a thick coat, woolly hat and scarf and locked the large heavy front door after it closed solidly.
 The garden was so over grown she struggled to navigate her own garden path to the road.
 “I’ll break my bloody neck.
 This garden’s so overgrown it’s more like African bush.”
 She muttered to herself.
+The narrow road ran close to one side of her house, leading into the wilds of Scotland in one direction, and down into the local village in the other; it was rare for any traffic to drive past.

 It was a cold grey day, a little blustery as she walked along the roadside to the shops, but the air smelt fresh and bracing, she liked the autumn air, the dramatic skies, the autumn colour of transition and the raw power of nature in cycle, but she never liked venturing out to mingle with the multitude, that was always a chore.
 She walked often into the wilds of Scotland surrounding her home, it was a rugged hard place with a majesty replete with endless fascination.